Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 The Canadian soprano (and mezzo-soprano), Dominique Labelle, was New England First Place Winner in 1989 and National Council Winner in 1989.
 She is a National Winner of the Metropolitan Opera competition, and is also the recipient of a George London Foundation Award, and Boston University's Distinguished Alumni Award.

-Concert highlights for Dominique Labelle include Mahler's Symphony No. 2, Francis Poulenc's Stabat Mater, Ravel's L'Enfant et les Sortileges, and Beethoven's Missa Solemnis and Symphony No. 9, both with the late Robert Shaw.
+Concert highlights for Dominique Labelle include Gustav Mahler's Symphony No. 2, Francis Poulenc's Stabat Mater, Ravel's L'Enfant et les Sortileges, and L.v.
+Beethoven's Missa Solemnis and Symphony No. 9, both with the late Robert Shaw.
 She particularly enjoyed performances of the Symphony No. 9 with Kurt Masur and the New York Philharmonic on tour in Asia.
+Further highlighting her wide-ranging repertoire are acclaimed performances of G. Mahler, ("irreproachable accuracy, grace, and ease mark her interpretation"), of Verdi’s Requiem ("Astonishing distinction….Her tiny stature produced the ‘sound’ of a great Verdi soprano") and of Wyner’s songs ("mesmerizing beauty of tone, mastery of line, and intensity of focus making a deliciously evocative experience").

-Certainly one of today's finest interpreters of Händel, Dominique Labelle is closely associated with his recently discovered Gloria.
+Certainly one of today's finest interpreters of G.F.
+Handel, Dominique Labelle is closely associated with his recently discovered Gloria.
 She presented the modern-day premiere of the Gloria at the International Händel Festival Göttingen, with Nicholas McGegan conducting the Philharmonia Baroque Orchestra, and has since performed it with the Philadelphia Orchestra and the Wiener Akademie (In Vienna's Musikverein), among others.
-She is much in demand for performances of the works of Bach, Händel, and Mozart, with modern- and period-instrument orchestras alike.
+She is much in demand for performances of the works of J.S.
+Bach, G.F.
+Handel, and W.A.
+Mozart, with modern- and period-instrument orchestras alike.

-Outside North America, Dominique Labelle's engagements have included the International Händel Festival Göttingen, the Academy of St. Martin in the Fields, the BBC Proms, the City of Birmingham Symphony Orchestra, the Ensemble Orchestral de Paris, the Orchestra of the Age of Enlightenment, the English Concert, the Gabrieli Consort, the Bach Collegium of Japan and the Melbourne Symphony.
+Outside North America, Dominique Labelle's engagements have included the International Händel Festival Göttingen, the Academy of St. Martin in the Fields, BBC Proms, City of Birmingham Symphony Orchestra, Ensemble Orchestral de Paris, Orchestra of the Age of Enlightenment, English Concert, Gabrieli Consort, Bach Collegium of Japan and Melbourne Symphony.

 A committed recitalist, Dominique Labelle has touched audiences with her profound and sensitive interpretations of music and text.
 Her appearances have included solo recitals at New York's Weill Hall, Lincoln Center, the 92nd St. Y, The Vocal Arts Society in Washington, D.C., and appearances in Boston, Montreal, Moscow, Quebec and London, among others.

 Dominique Labelle's many recordings, with repertoire from the 17th to the 21st centuries, appear on Virgin Veritas, Deutsche Harmonia Mundi, RCA Victor Red Seal, Koss, Denon, New World, and Musica Omnia labels.
-Her recording of Händel's Arminio won the 2002 Händel Prize.
+Her recording of G.F.
+Handel's Arminio won the 2002 Händel Prize.
+Increasingly many of these may be found on iTunes and other download services.

 Contributed by